Our free membership, business.com+, takes the pain out of choosing new business services.

 • Improved overseas service: A presence in another country localizes your support offerings, allowing you to develop excellent customer service relationships with clients abroad.

-• Improved cost efficiency: International expansion can bring you the benefit of greater economies of scale to improve your cost efficiency.
+• Increased cost efficiency: International expansion can help you achieve greater economies of scale, improving your company’s cost efficiency.
 Additionally, access to new resources can lower costs overall.

 • Potential financial incentives in new markets: New markets often bring new opportunities and incentives for growing businesses.
-Companies may find more investment opportunities when they expand to a global market.
+Companies that expand to a global market may find more investment opportunities.

 • Risk of hefty retreat fees: If your overseas expansion doesn’t go according to plan and you must close operations, there will be significant detachment costs, including those related to closing premises leases, terminating employees and exiting supply agreements.

-• Exchange-rate fluctuations: Overseas profitability may suffer if the new operating country’s home currency rate falls.
+• Exchange-rate fluctuations: Overseas profitability may suffer if your new operating country’s home currency rate falls.

-• Reduced transparency: Although it’s possible to monitor overseas performance by tracking key performance indicators, it’s harder to see where issues may be developing because of distance and differences in cultures and time zones.
+• Complex performance oversight: Although it’s possible to monitor overseas performance by tracking key performance indicators (KPIs), it’s harder to see where issues may be developing because of distance and differences in cultures and time zones.
+This is a common drawback of geodiversity.

-• Linguistic and cultural obstacles: If a company wants to win customers in a new market, they must literally speak the language to be considered.
+• Linguistic and cultural obstacles: If a company wants to win customers in a new market, its staff must literally speak the language to be considered.
 People are looking for a localized customer experience.

 • Compliance and regulatory issues: Different countries have different legal requirements.
-Companies must comply with international laws and regulations to help ensure success.
+Companies must comply with international laws and regulations to ensure success.
+For example, a pharmaceutical manufacturer may have to apply for local certification to sell their medicines.
+Learn more about regulatory considerations below.

-To further reduce risk and introduce new capital when expanding outside the U.S., consider finding business investors, such as venture capitalists, to help fund your global venture.
+To reduce risk and introduce new capital when expanding outside the U.S., you should consider finding business investors, such as venture capitalists, to help fund your global venture.

 Overseas expansion will test everything about your business to the limit.
-The rewards are significant, but the risks are real.
-Ask yourself the following questions before you and your C-suite team commit to going global:
+The rewards are significant, but the risks we highlighted are real.
+Ask yourself the following questions before you and your C-suite team commit to expanding internationally:

 Do you really need a physical presence overseas?